35. In Love With Spring: My Novel Online

 She shook her head.
 At the same time, she allowed him to lead her off the dance floor.
 Without speaking, they hurried down the hall to the elevators, and waited for the doors to open.
 Stepping inside, they turned and saw their reflection in the glass doors as they closed.

-Taking her hand, Dad said, “We always were the best-looking couple.”
+Slipping his hand around her waist, Dad said, “We always were the best-looking couple.”
 He kissed her neck.
 “Because of you.”

 “Oh come on.
 You were always the handsomest man in the room.
 Still are.”
-Mom’s heart was thudding.
+Her heart was thudding.
 What’s this about?
-Did he break up with Fran?
+How much has he had to drink?
 She watched him nuzzle her for another moment, and then there was a ding! and the elevator doors opened.

-“This way,” Dad said, leading her down the hall.
+“This way,” Dad said, heading down the hall.
 He pulled out his room key and unlocked the door.
 They walked in, and the door closed behind them.